A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Introduction

-While after the first half of the 1990s multiple improvements to treewidth approximation were given~\cite{DBLP:journals/siamcomp/FeigeHL08,DBLP:journals/algorithmica/Amir10}, the problem of constant-factor approximating treewidth in $2^{O(k)} n$ time stood until 2013, when Bodlaender, Drange, Dregi, Fomin, Lokshtanov, and Pilipczuk gave a $2^{O(k)} n$ time 5-approximation algorithm for treewidth~\cite{DBLP:conf/focs/BodlaenderDDFLP13,DBLP:journals/siamcomp/BodlaenderDDFLP16}.
-The same authors also gave a 3-approximation algorithm with running time $2^{O(k)} n \log n$.
-The 3-approximation algorithm of Bodlaender et al. has currently the best approximation ratio achieved by other than the exact algorithms.
+While after the first half of the 1990s multiple improvements to treewidth approximation were given~\cite{DBLP:journals/algorithmica/Amir10,DBLP:journals/siamcomp/FeigeHL08}, the problem of constant-factor approximating treewidth in time $2^{\OO(k)} n$ stood until 2013, when Bodlaender, Drange, Dregi, Fomin, Lokshtanov, and Pilipczuk gave a $2^{\OO(k)} n$ time 5-approximation algorithm for treewidth~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}.
+In the same article they also gave a 3-approximation algorithm with time complexity $2^{\OO(k)} n \log n$.
+Prior to the present work, the aforementioned 5-approximation algorithm was the only constant-factor approximation algorithm with time complexity $2^{\OO(k)} n$ and the 3-approximation algorithm had the best approximation ratio achieved in time $2^{\OO(k)} n^{\OO(1)}$.

 In this paper we improve upon both of the algorithms given in~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}.